Brighton and Hove – Good Shepherd, Dyke Road

 1. (Chancel and south chapel) Ward and Hughes, 1926-27 (mostly signed).

-2. (West window, centre light of window in south aisle and one in north aisle), Barton, Kinder and Alderson, 1953-62.
-The west window, and probably the others, was designed by C Knight (church website).
+2. (West window, centre light of window in south aisle and one in north aisle).
+Made by Barton, Kinder and Alderson, 1953-62.
+The west window was designed by C Knight (church website), as were probably the others.

 3. (North aisle, west window) H R Mileham, 1942 (P Mileham p20).